John 1:30

 John 1:45-46 says, "Phillip

-finds Nathanael and says to him, We have found him of whom Moses in the law,
+finds Nathanael and says to him, We have found him of

-and the prophets, did write, Jesus of Nazareth, the son of Joseph.
-And
+whom Moses in the law, and the prophets, did write, Jesus of Nazareth, the son

-Nathanael said unto him, Can there any good thing come out of Nazareth?
-Phillip
+of Joseph.
+And Nathanael said unto him, Can there any

-said to him, Come and see."
-We are
+good thing come out of Nazareth?
+Phillip said to him, Come and see."
+We are taken back by Nathanael’s initial reaction to

-Nathanael was not really being negative, he was just being logical.
-Everyone
+the words of Phillip.
+But Nathanael was not really being negative, he was just

-expected Messiah to be a great political and religious leader, and indeed He
+being logical.
+Everyone expected Messiah to be a great political and religious

-will be.
-But the religious and political power brokers were in Jerusalem; and
+leader, and indeed He will be.
+But the religious and political power brokers

-Nazareth was just a sleepy, little, out-of-the way village to the north.
-No one
+were in Jerusalem; and Nazareth was just a sleepy, little, out-of-the way

-of any consequence had ever come from Nazareth.
-But Nathanael learned what we
+village to the north.
+No one of any consequence had ever come from Nazareth.

-all learn once we come to Jesus: that which is disregarded by man is sometimes
+But Nathanael learned what we all learn once we come to Jesus: that which is

-highly esteemed by God.
+disregarded by man is sometimes highly esteemed by God.

 John 1:47-48 said, "Jesus

-saw Nathanael coming to him, and said of him, Behold an Israelite indeed, in
+saw Nathanael coming to him, and said of him, Behold

-whom is no guile!
+an Israelite indeed, in whom is no guile!
 Nathanael said unto him, From where do you know me?
-Jesus
+Jesus answered and said unto him,

-answered and said unto him, Before that Philip called you, when you were under
+Before that Philip called you, when you were under the

-dismiss them out of hand: they will at least investigate them to see if they
+dismiss them out of hand.
+They will at least investigate them to see if they

 are true.